Diagnostic Assessment Programs – Colorectal

 - Having a first-degree family history of colorectal cancer means that person has an immediate relative (parent, sibling or child) who has been diagnosed with colorectal cancer.

 Who is on the Colorectal DAP team?

-The Colorectal DAP team includes a Patient Navigator, colonoscopists (surgeons and gastroenterologists who perform colonoscopy procedures), nurses, and administrative staff.
+The Colorectal DAP team includes a patient navigator, colonoscopists (surgeons and gastroenterologists who perform colonoscopy procedures), nurses, and administrative staff.
 The care team works together to cover all aspects of a patient’s and family’s needs during testing, and provide the best possible care.
 The team continually communications with the health care provider to keep them informed at all times.

 Where is the Colorectal DAP located?